Toxicodendron orientale: Description

 T. orientale flowers from May to June.
 The small yellow-green flowers grow in groups from the leaf axils.
-The flowers mature into yellow-brown fruit in August to September.
+From August to September, the flowers mature into yellow-brown fruit.

-Caution
+Taxonomy

+The species was first characterized and named by Edward Lee Greene in 1905.

+Distribution and habitat

+It is known to grow in Sakhalin, Japan, Taiwan, South central China, and South Korea.
+It was introduced to parts of Uzbekistan.

+Toxicity

 All parts of Toxicodendron orientale contain urushiol, which is known to cause severe contact dermatitis.